RITCHIEHuang/MAGAIL/README.md

 ![Discriminator Loss](https://tva1.sinaimg.cn/large/007S8ZIlly1ged6l1jgvgj31d20p2js9.jpg)

-2. Expert Reward
+2. Expert Reward(Discriminator output)

 At the beginning, the discriminator can easily tell which is from expert and assign a high reward which can be about 0.97, As the Policy improve gradually, it starts to go down and eventually converges to around 0.6.

 ![Expert's Reward](https://tva1.sinaimg.cn/large/007S8ZIlgy1ged6lxfcyrj31ck0oodgp.jpg)

-3. Generator Reward
+3. Generator Reward(Discriminator output)

 In Generator, it just acts like the opposite, and finally converges to about 0.4.